Skip to content

 Sample: Visualization

-1. Learn how to create and customize stacked bar graphs for multiple variables
+1. Learn how to generate and interpret a stacked bar graph for multiple categorical variables

-2. Learn how to create and customize stacked bar graphs by groups
+2. Learn how to generate and interpret a stacked bar graph by groups

 • Multiple [[categorical]] variables with the exact same response categories at the same time.